Overview

 Here is What’s Happening with the Remainder of ARPA Funds

-• Countywide Funds: Another $9.7 million remains as countywide funds, plus $7.8 million recovered after the April budget, for a total of $14.7 million still unallocated.
+Countywide Funds: Another $9.7 million remains as countywide funds, plus $7.8 million recovered after the April budget, for a total of roughly $20.7 million dollars still unallocated.
 While some money from this pool has already been distributed, the remaining $9.7 million is currently in limbo, with some Supervisors signaling they may hold it in reserve—despite the County having over $750 million in excess reserves.
 Community advocacy is critical to ensure these funds are allocated equitably.

 Why It Matters Now?